alexholcombe/spatiotopic-motion/README.md

 4. Target and foil dot exchange places, 100 ms
 5. Black dot appears in second location, 400 ms
 6. Target and foil dot alone, for 100 ms

+They had no jitter of any locations, and tested only 3, which was probably not a good idea because it means seeing the second location is enough to know the right answer.
+So I should add jitter to the first location (and apply the same jitter value to the second location).